 By combining pretty ribbon and cording you can make this no sew brooch.
-This is a guide about how to make a ribbon and cord brooch.
+This is a page about how to make a ribbon and cord brooch.

-This is a guide about making a vintage lace brooch.
+This is a page about making a vintage lace brooch.
 This lacy vintage style brooch will go great with just about any outfit.

-This is a guide about making a button brooch.
+This is a page about making a button brooch.
 You can make pretty brooches using old recycled buttons or new ones purchased for the project.

-This is a guide about making an ice lolly badge (brooch).
+This is a page about making an ice lolly badge (brooch).
 These adorable popsicle brooches are fun to create and would make great gifts.

-This is a guide about making a zipper flower pin.
+This is a page about making a zipper flower pin.
 If you are looking for a fun, creative jewelry project, look into making these pretty zipper pins.